EMDK/docs/edge/source/api/MifareDesfire.md

  required.
 Should be succeeded by commitTransaction() which validates all previous write access on data files without which the changes will get invalidated.On Tag lost connection needs to re-established by calling enable API in the application.
+The exception will be thrown if it fails to write the data to the file.

 **Parameters:**